 I grew in Kilcullen, Co.
-Kildare in Ireland and was raised in a Catholic family where God, religion and spirituality was never discussed.
+Kildare in Ireland and was raised in a Catholic family where God, religion and spirituality were rarely discussed.
 My mother often encouraged me to go to Mass, and sometimes I went, but a lot if the time I’d lie about going.
 Mass didn’t mean a whole lot to me because I didn’t understand what it was about.
-I remember being taught in school that Jesus died for us on the cross but I never really understood what that meant and I’m sure many people are still in that same boat.
+I remember being taught in catechism class in school that Jesus died for us on the cross but I never really understood what that meant and I’m sure many people are still in that same boat.

 But I do remember praying every night before bed, the Our Father, Hail Mary and Glory Be.
 Nobody made me do this, I just did it, it was important to me.
 So, I always believed in God.
 I don’t think I ever entertained the notion that life ends at death.

-Taoism/Daoism, I-Ching New Age (chakras, kundalini, chi/prana, reincarnation etc) Astral Travel/meditation Macrobiotics (blandest diet ever!), Yin/Yang, Buddhism Yoga/Hinduism (I joined the Self-Realization Foundation for a number of years) Quakers
+Taoism/Daoism, I-Ching, New Age (chakras, kundalini, chi/prana, reincarnation etc) Astral Travel/meditation, Macrobiotics (blandest diet ever!), Yin/Yang, Quakers, Buddhism, Yoga/Hinduism (I joined the Self-Realization Foundation for a number of years)

-When I came across a book called Autobiography of Yogi, by Paramahansa Yogananda), I thought that I’d arrived at a truth that was hidden from most “ordinary” people.
-This philosophy teaches reincarnation, that the life we are born into corresponds to the degree of our spiritual advancement.
-We are born again and again until we learn the spiritual secrets required to break free of the cycle of rebirth in order to reach a state called “samadhi”, becoming one of the great Masters like Gandhi, Buddha, Jesus or Krishna.
-It’s a philosophy that appeals very much to a person’s pride.
+One day, a colleague in work introduced me to a book called Autobiography of Yogi, by Paramahansa Yogananda.
+After reading that, I thought I had discovered at a spiritual truth that had remained hidden from most “ordinary” people.
+This philosophy teaches reincarnation, that the life we are reborn into corresponds to the degree of our spiritual advancement.
+We are born again and again until we learn the spiritual secrets required to break free of the cycle of rebirth in order to reach a state called “Samadhi”, in which a person becomes one of the great Masters like Gandhi, Buddha, Jesus or Krishna.
+It’s a philosophy that appeals very much to a person’s pride because it separates them from those who haven’t discovered Yoga.
 It’s also quite a selfish world-view because it’s very much about self advancement.
-It also teaches that the world is an illusion (Maya) and that suffering too is an illusion, which does do anything to encourage compassion for others.
+It also teaches that the world is an illusion (Maya) and that suffering too is an illusion.
+Unfortunately, this doesn’t do anything to encourage compassion for other people.

-On the 17th of September 1999, my mother Marie (God rest her), flew to Lourdes during a long battle with cancer.
-It was her dying wish to make it to Lourdes and towards the end of her life, her faith grew very strong.
-Before she departed this world, she asked to brought to the famous grotto, and by all accounts, she had a spiritual experience there which touched her very deeply.
+On the 17th of September 1999, my mother Marie (God rest her soul), flew to Lourdes during a long battle with cancer.
+It was her dying wish to make a trip to Lourdes and towards the end of her life, her faith grew very strong.
+Before she departed this world, she asked to be brought to the famous grotto.
+According to my two brothers who accompanied her, she seemed to have a spiritual experience there which touched her very deeply.
 That very night, she passed away peacefully.

 In 2004, my brother asked me would I be interested in a pilgrimage to Lourdes with the Oblates from Inchicore in Dublin, and I said yes.
-I was still very immersed in the yoga philosophy at the time and I remember trying to convince poor Fr.
-Supple that reincarnation was true using specious arguments based on biblical verses.
-But if reincarnation is true, then Jesus died an agonizing death on the cross for nothing!
+I was still very immersed in the yoga philosophy at the time and I remember trying to convince one of the priests on the pilgrimage that reincarnation was true, using specious arguments based on biblical verses.
+At the time, I didn’t understand that if reincarnation is true, then Jesus died an agonizing death on the cross for nothing and that Christianity is a sham!
 At this time, I held the view that either the Church was unaware of these secret truths or it had deliberately suppressed them to keep people in a state of ignorance.

 The other aspect that impressed me deeply was the devotion and faith of the other pilgrims who went there.
 I’d never experienced this before and it left a very strong impression on me.
 It made me wonder what it was about their faith that brought such devotion to Jesus and his mother, Mary.